The largest digital showband archive in the world!

 Gene Chettty: After the band split, Gene briefly fronted a new "pop" band called The Flames and six months later was asked to front The Lions, which he did for a short while.
 He then returned to his studies, completing a post grad in Business studies.
 Today he lives and works in Letchworth (near Cambridge) as a Management training consultant.
 He recently returned to Ireland to do a few concerts with Henry McCullough and the response was so good, he is thinking about doing more gigs.
 Gene recently set up a website at http://www.myspace.com/geneandthegents.

-Henry McCullough: After his showband days, Henry joined Sweeney's Men for a short time and then left the band to join Joe Cocker's Grease Band and we think he may be the only ex-showband member to have played at the legendary Woodstock festival.
+Henry McCullough - RIP: After his showband days, Henry joined Sweeney's Men for a short time and then left the band to join Joe Cocker's Grease Band and we think he may be the only ex-showband member to have played at the legendary Woodstock festival.
 He then joined up with Paul McCartney in Wings for a period and is credited with the moving guitar solo on My Love.
 In the early 80s, an accident almost cost Henry his livelihood, severing tendons in his playing hand.
 The road to recovery was almost complete when Henry started sitting in with the Fleadh Cowboys for their now legendary Sunday afternoon residency in The Lower Deck in Dublin.
 He then formed his own band and toured Ireland in 1988.
 In the 90’s he moved back to Portstewart and formed a new band.
-Sadly Henry suffered a massive heart attack in 2012 and is now confined to a wheelchair and no longer plays.
+Sadly Henry suffered a massive heart attack in 2012 and was confined in a wheelchair until his death on June 14, 2016.

 Paddy McDermott: Still living in Enniskillen where he now runs a healthy living company.
 Information courtesy Gene Chetty.